eegli/tinyparse/docs/quickstart.md

 > **Note**: `.call()` is an async function that returns a `Promise`.
 Since it is generally assumed to be the last top-level function call, you do not need to `await` it.
 However, in some scenarios - like end-to-end testing, you might need to.
 See the docs about [async operations](/reference/async-operations.md) for more information.

-When we give the parser no arguments, the default handler is called, which will print the usage information:
+When we give the parser no arguments, the default handler is called, telling us that no command was specified:

 ```ts
 await parser.parse([]).call(); // No command specified...